codahale/lockstitch-go/design.md

 This construction is IND-CPA-secure under the following assumptions:

 1. AES-128-CTR is IND-CPA-secure when used with a unique IV.
-2. KT128 is indistinguishable from a random oracle.
+2. SHA-512/256 is indistinguishable from a random oracle.
+3. AES-128-GMAC is eUF-CMA secure.
-3. At least one of the inputs to the protocol is a nonce (i.e., not used for multiple messages).
+4. At least one of the inputs to the protocol is a nonce (i.e., not used for multiple messages).

 ### Authenticated Encryption And Data (AEAD)